Diith226/pwr_dolby_group/README.md

 * Spectrograms for input and output file
 * Players for input and output file
 * Load and Save options (at least .wav files)
-* Additional modifiable parameters of the DeepDream generation

 ## How To
 * Git-LFS is needed to clone the repository